FoenixRetro/Documentation/f256/setting_up_jr.md

 ### Case port cover / back plate

 The recommended case above doesn't come with a backplate / port cover.
-You can the case open, or:
+You can leave the back of the case open, or:

 - Buy a [universal back plate](https://www.amazon.com/IOmesh-Black-Universal-Shield-Plate/dp/B08NWFQXMJ/) and cut it.
 - Request the STL file for the backplate from Discord and 3d-print it.